ryanwithawhy/config_to_sp/README.md

 ## Overview

-The project consists of two complementary tools that handle different streaming directions:
+The project consists of two complementary scripts that handle different streaming directions:

-- **[MongoDB Source](./mongodb_source/)**: Streams data from MongoDB collections to Kafka topics
+- **create_source_processors.py**: Streams data from MongoDB collections to Kafka topics
-- **[MongoDB Sink](./mongodb_sink/)**: Streams data from Kafka topics to MongoDB collections
+- **create_sink_processors.py**: Streams data from Kafka topics to MongoDB collections

-Both tools use the same underlying infrastructure and share connection configurations, making it easy to create bidirectional streaming pipelines.
+Both scripts use shared utility functions and connection configurations, making it easy to create bidirectional streaming pipelines.

 ## Architecture